slackcc/capwatch/README.md

 All of the CAPWatch utilities require configuration utilizing either a configuration file or environment variables.
 If both a configuration file and environment variables are present the environment variables will override the configuration file values.

 By default the configuration file is stored relative to the application user's home directory in a directory called ".capwatch" and in a file called config.json (i.e. - ~/.capwatch/config.json).
 See config.sample.json in this package for an example file.
+See table below for config and corresponding environment variable names and sample values.

 | Config File | Env Variable      | Sample Value                               |
 | :---------- | :---------------- | :----------------------------------------- |